I’ve been asked dozens of times since I started a story-a-day publishing journey: why on Earth did you take on such a big task?

 Richest thanks go to my partner, Chris Moorehead: he put up with me getting up at 6 a.m. to finish a post, he proofread the columns, and went along with my many suggestions to do something, or eat something, because “I need pictures of it for Canada150.”
 He also provided many photos of places and experiences we’ve shared.

 When I published these stories one by one, I began with the key defining geographic elements of Canada — water and our northern climate — and then developed many themes to explore what defines Canada, for me, from our unique businesses to the history of immigration, from favourite recipes to sociological movements, from art to industry.

-Sometimes, I interrupted a theme to match a particular post to an event or date: my story on chocolate-makers on Canada came out on Valentine’s Day although, once these stories are put into e-book form, not wed to individual publishing dates, chocolate will find its home in the chapter with the other food and recipe stories.
-Or maybe it belongs in the business and brands section.
-We’ll see.
+Sometimes, I interrupted a theme to match a particular post to an event or date: my story on chocolate-makers on Canada came out on Valentine’s Day in 2017, even though chocolate should have found its home in the stories about food; or maybe it belonged in the section on my favourite Canadian business brands.

 These are personal reflections.
 I have written about what I have known, and experienced.
 You have met (or will meet, if you have yet to read the collection of posts) people I know, and people I admire, who have shaped this country.
 You will learn all sorts of weird and wonderful facts you might not have known.
 And I hope you will gain a new appreciation for the complexity of a country that, against many odds, has become a beacon of civilization in our modern times.